 Technical analysis is the framework in which traders study price movement.
 The theory is that a person can look at historical price movements and determine the current trading conditions and potential price movement much like the share market.
 Fundamental analysis is a method of analyzing financial markets with the purpose of price forecasting.
 The traders in the foreign exchange market (forex) rely on the same basic forms of analysis that are used in the stock market like fundamental analysis and technical analysis.
 The uses of technical analysis in forex are much the same: the price is assumed to reflect all news, and the charts are the objects of analysis.

 The fundamental analysis essentially informs traders and investors why the market advances and declines, and provides a trade decision viz. to buy, sell, or trade flat.
 In the forex market, traders conduct fundamental analysis by looking at economic indicators and other metrics to project its trajectory in the world market.
 Hence, the objective of every trader is to assess market conditions daily, and then modify his strategy accordingly.
-Large banks, hedge funds, and institutional investors despite having resources of information, may have a difficult time arriving at correct predictions on how market forces will evolve.
+Large banks, hedge funds, and institutional investors, despite having information resources, may have difficulty arriving at correct predictions on how market forces will evolve.
 Therefore, Fundamental Analysis and Technical Analysis are your tools for achieving this goal every trading day.
-Ultimately, the forces of demand and supply in the local forex market drive the exchange rate of the day.
+Ultimately, the forces of demand and supply in the local forex market drive the day’s exchange rate.

 There are three fundamental aspects of the foreign exchange mechanism.